 Food in the on-site restaurant, Artisan – décor a marriage of French Country and American Tavern with contemporary flourishes – is far from your ordinary farm-to-table fare.
 And incredibly, cost is reasonable for this level of dining experience.
 This is no mistake.
 New owners have learned from the past, when prices were astronomical and locals were turned away if they showed up just to have a glass of wine.
 Now, nearby residents are embraced, as I witnessed firsthand on a Sunday mid-May evening, when the majority of the tables were filled with members of the surrounding community.
 Lucky people.

 Food is inventive, lovely to look at and yes, amazingly good.
 Most dishes are excellent, some, stellar.
-Chicken Liver Mousse made with Citizen Hard Cider ($12) melts on the tongue and is so addictive, you hardly need the piles of toast that comes with it.
-Price of entrees in the chic dining room top out at $36 for Ribeye Steak, and most, like the Brick Chicken with Preserved Lemon Au Jus and Faro Island Salmon A La Plancha cost in the mid-$20’s.
+Price of entrees in the chic dining room top out at $32 for a Lobster Pasta dish, and most, like Pork Chops, Scallops, or Trout cost in the mid-$20’s.

-Though you can’t go wrong with anything on Artisan’s dining menu, the lower priced Tavern Menu has its merits – specifically the Crispy Oriental Chicken in Sweet and Sour Sauce ($13) a MUCH preferred tweak on the original and the perfect snack food.
-And don’t pass up those Truffle Fries ($6) – a fistful of crispy potato wedges.
+Though you can’t go wrong with anything on Artisan’s dining menu, the lower priced Tavern Menu has its merits.
+Whatever you do, however, don’t pass up those Truffle Fries ($6) – a fistful of crispy potato wedges.
 If I lived in town, I’d be in trouble.

 Breakfast is quite casual; house-made yogurt, jam, and granola mix-ins followed by ethereal scones piping hot from the oven served in the Tavern.
 The perfect combo before taking off on the road again.